 In May 2017 Zack releases a statement about stepping down as Director of the Justice League film to focus more on his family.
 Just a few months prior the Snyder’s suffered a great loss in the death of one of their daughters.

-It was at this time Joss Whedon then stepped in to helm the project and see it through the scheduled re-shoots and post production.
-Still aiming for the Nov 17th release date.
+It was at this time Joss Whedon was asked by Geoff Johns to step in to helm the project.
+The belief was he would simply see it through the scheduled re-shoots and post production.
+Which was still aiming for the Nov 17th release date.

 New Justice League Composer

-With Whedon now in place as the replacement Director of the film the first noticeable change made was that of removing Junkie XL as composer and bringing in experienced (and overrated) Composer Danny Elfman in for the film.
+With Whedon now in place as the replacement Director of the film the first noticeable change made was in removing Junkie XL as composer for the experienced Danny Elfman.

-For me this was the first true sign that something more sinister was going on behind the scenes than a simple hand off from Snyder to Whedon.
+This was the first true sign that something more sinister was going on behind the scenes than a simple hand off from Snyder to Whedon.
 To this point Junkie XL had completed his score for the upcoming film.
-He had covered the song Come Together by the Beetles for the trailer.
-And his work on the previous film, Batman v Superman, was well received and it was hard not to look forward to what he would bring next.
+He had covered the song Come Together with Gary Clark Jr. for the trailer.
+And his work on the previous film, Batman v Superman, was well received.

 In July 2017 Variety reported that Warner Bros. was spending big money (rumored to be $25 MILLION) on extensive re-shoots to build on the success of Wonder Woman.

 Unfortunately, Henry Cavil was in the middle of shooting his next film, Mission: Impossible.
 A movie which required him to have a mustache.
-Despite WB’s attempts to make a deal with Paramount to allow Cavil to shave his mustache they had to find a way to digitally remove it themselves.
+Unfortunately, WB’s attempts to make a deal with Paramount to allow Cavil to shave his mustache failed.
+So, they had to find a way to digitally remove it themselves.
+Giving us this horrendous opening shot of the movie.

 Once again at San Diego Comic Con a Trailer is released where we see a bit more of the film and some additional story beats.
 Much like the first trailer fans were excited to see the lighter tone.
 This was also a trailer that Joss Whedon had some input with.